Mikayil Jabrayilov

-Mikayil Ahmadiyya oghlu Jabrailov (Mikayıl Əhmədiyyə oğlu Cəbrayılov; 27 April 1952 in Shaki, Azerbaijan – 15 December 1990 in Khojaly, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.
+Mikayil Ahmadiyya oghlu Jabrailov (Mikayıl Əhmədiyyə oğlu Cəbrayılov; 27 April 1952 in Shaki, Azerbaijan – 15 December 1990 in Khojaly, Azerbaijan) was the National Hero of Azerbaijan, and a soldier in the First Nagorno-Karabakh War.

 Biography

 Mikayil Jabrayilov was born on 27 April 1952 in Okhud village of Shaki District, in the family of the legendary partisan French national hero Ahmadiyya Jabrayilov in the Second World War.
 He started his secondary school in the village of Okhud.
 He was appointed as a militia officer in Shaki City Internal Affairs Department.

 Military activities

 On 12 December 1990 Mikail Jabrailov, who was a senior police lieutenant, was sent to Karabakh with his police officers.
 Their task was to protect the village of Jamilli which belonged to the Republic of Azerbaijan.

 Once, when he was in the village, he went to bring some cereals to the residents of the village with his police officers.
 Suddenly, the Armenian soldiers attacked them on the road between the Jamilli and Kosalar.
 One of the officers was seriously wounded by the sniper bullet.
 Mikayil got shot on his shoulders.
 Nevertheless, Mikayil continued his fight and when he tried to rescue his captured soldiers on 15 December 1990 he was killed in the battlefield.

 He was married and had one child.